Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 If you do not yet have used Azure, you [sign up for free](https://azure.microsoft.com/en-us/free/gaming/) and get some additional goodies with [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/) program.

 ### Azure PlayFab access
 And, of course, since this is a Tutorial on how to use [Azure PlayFab](https://playfab.com/), you need an existing Title on PlayFab as well.
-You could use the same Microsoft Account you used for signing up to Azure.
+Use the same Microsoft Account you used for signing up to Azure.
 Remember: There is a [free tier to get you started](https://developer.playfab.com/en-US/sign-up)!

 # Getting Started
 As there are so many languages and platforms supported by Azure PlayFab and Azure Functions, I had to decide for one and chose the language and platform I am best in: Pure C# & .NET Core.
 But there are great guides for various Game Engines like Unity and Unreal, and PlayFab provides SDKs for a plethora of languages that are very similar to the C# SDK because they are all auto-generated from the same REST API.

-So while this is C#, most of what we do here is very similar in other languages/runtimes
+So while this is C#, most of what we do here is very similar in other languages/runtimes.

 ## Project Setup
 ### Create an Azure Functions Project